computerdepartmentferdowsiuniv/computerdepartmentferdowsiuniv.github.io/people.md

 <div style="display:flex; direction:ltr; flex-direction:row; align-items:center; gap:20px; margin-bottom:40px; flex-wrap:wrap;">

   <div style="flex:1; min-width:260px; text-align:justify;" dir="auto">
-Ehsan Shams is an accomplished AI expert with a background in artificial intelligence, specializing in this field since 2017.
-He has played a pivotal role in developing various AI products across diverse teams, driven by his deep passion for the subject.
-Ehsan's contributions extend to research, where he has published several papers based on his hands-on experience.
-He is known for his calm demeanor, kindness, and exceptional problem-solving abilities, making him an influential figure in the Pattern Recognition Laboratory.
-He earned his Masters degree in Artificial Intelligence from Ferdowsi University of Mashhad, Iran, under the supervision of Prof. Sadoghi Yazdi.
+Dr. Adel Ghazikhani is an Assistant Professor and member of the faculty of computer engineering in Imam Reza International University.
+He is a Data scientist with PhD in computer engineering.
+Experience in creating several AI products.
+I have been in the software development industry for 20 years.
+Started from desktop programming with visual basic, and then web programming with php and now AI programming with python.
+He earned his Ph.D. degrees in Artificial Intelligence from Ferdowsi University of Mashhad, Iran, under the consultant of Prof. Sadoghi Yazdi.

  </div>